 - Generation 2 provides support for features such as Secure Boot, SCSI boot, and PXE boot using a standard network adapter.
 Guest operating systems must be running at least Windows Server 2012 or 64-bit versions of Windows 8.

 - Generation 2 VMs:

 - Can only use the VHDx disk format

 5. Provide the amount of RAM to allocate the virtual machine.
 Then, click Next.

 6. Select the NIC to use in the virtual machine.
 The default value is Not Connected (Hyper-V Manager 2008 or earlier) or None (Hyper-V Manager 2012).

 7. On the Connect Virtual Hard Disk page, select Use an existing virtual hard disk.
-Provide the path to the datastore you copied the VHD(x), and then click Next.
+Provide the path to the datastore where you copied the VHD(x), and then click Next.

 NOTE: Be sure to attach boot.vhd(x) first.